RHoKAustralia/madapt-closure-backend/README.md

 ### This repo

-This repository contains the code for the web app front end written in React using [`create-react-app`](https://github.com/facebookincubator/create-react-app).
+This repository is for a RESTful data microservice.
+This service queries the database being fed into by Segment integration in [the front end](https://github.com/RHoKAustralia/madapt-react-frontend) and returns JSON data for use in visualisation and data export.

 ## Contributing